tilde-lab/pycrystal/README.md

 * quick logs parsing, getting the maximum information, and presenting it in a systematic machine-readable way
 * preparing and handling the Gaussian LCAO basis sets, based on the EMSL and own CRYSTAL libraries

 All the popular versions of the CRYSTAL code are supported (CRYSTAL03, CRYSTAL06, CRYSTAL09, CRYSTAL14, and CRYSTAL17).
-Only *Python 2* is now supported (*Python 3* support is almost there).

 The `pycrystal` was tested on about 20k in-house simulation logs for about 700 distinct materials systems, produced with the different CRYSTAL versions.
 Its development was initiated in 2009 by [Maxim Losev](https://github.com/mlosev) at the quantum chemistry chair, chemistry dept. of St. Petersburg State University (Russia) under supervision of Professor Robert Evarestov.